Alecto

-Alecto (Ἀληκτώ) is one of the Erinyes or Furies in Greek mythology.
+Alecto (Ἀληκτώ) is one of the Erinyes or Furies in classical mythology, primarily in Roman mythology.

 Family and description

-According to Hesiod, Alecto was the daughter of Gaea fertilized by the blood spilled from Uranus when Cronus castrated him.
-She is the sister of Tisiphone and Megaera.
+According to early Greek accounts, like that of Hesiod, the Erinyes were daughters of Gaea fertilized by the blood spilled from Uranus when Cronus castrated him.
+In later Roman accounts, like that of Virgil, they are depicted in individualized form as three sisters: Alecto, Tisiphone and Megaera.
 These three Furies had snakes for hair and blood dripped from their eyes; plus, they had wings.
 Alecto's job as a Fury is castigating the moral crimes (such as anger) of humans, especially if they are against others.

 Alecto's function is similar to Nemesis, with the difference that Nemesis's function is to castigate crimes against the gods, not mortals.
 Her punishment for mortals was Madness.

 In mythology

 In Virgil's Aeneid (Book VII), Juno commanded the Fury Allecto (spelled with two l's) to prevent the Trojans from having their way with King Latinus by marriage or besieging Italian borders.
 Allecto's mission is to wreak havoc on the Trojans and cause their downfall through war.
 To do this, Allecto takes over the body of Queen Amata, who clamors for all of the Latin mothers to riot against the Trojans.
 She disguises herself as Juno's priestess Calybe and appears to Turnus in a dream persuading him to begin the war against the Trojans.
 Met with a mocking response from Turnus, Allecto abandons persuasion and attacks Turnus with a torch, causing his blood to "boil with the passion for war".
 Unsatisfied with her work in igniting the war, Allecto asks Juno if she can provoke more strife by drawing in bordering towns.
 Juno replies that she will manage the rest of the war herself: "You're roving far too freely, high on the heavens' winds, and the Father, king of steep Olympus, won't allow it.
 You must give way.
 Whatever struggle is still to come, I'll manage it myself."